Île-de-France tramway lines 3a and 3b: T3b

 T3b initially connected Porte de Vincennes with Porte de la Chapelle in the 18th arrondissement.
 It opened concurrently with the extension of T3a to Porte de Vincennes on 15 December 2012.
 The line was extended to Porte d'Asnières—Marguerite Long in the 17th arrondissement on 24 November 2018.

-A further extension with seven stops towards Porte Dauphine in the 16th arrondissement just east of the Bois de Boulogne is scheduled to enter service in 2023.
-It will connect with Métro Line 3 at Porte de Champerret, Métro Line 1, RER A and RER E (extension to Mantes-la-Jolie currently under construction) at Porte Maillot and Métro Line 2 at its future terminus.
+A further extension with seven stops towards Porte Dauphine in the 16th arrondissement just east of the Bois de Boulogne started service on 5 April 2024.
+It connects with Métro Line 3 at Porte de Champerret, Métro Line 1, RER A and RER E at Porte Maillot, and Métro Line 2 at its new terminus.